AnkitHeree/PortFolio2/README.md

 # PortFolio2
 Making Our second Portfolio 2 <br>
-Where I Placed My All skills well
+Where I Placed My All skills